 Requirements for Enrollment

-Admission into the integrated program in Accountancy requires a minimum of an overall GPA and a major GPA of 3.25.
+Admission into the integrated program in Accountancy requires a minimum of an overall GPA of a 3.25 and a 3.25 GPA in their major and in their accounting coursework.

 Integrated Degree Program Description